otterscan/otterscan/docs/install.md

 }' otterscan/otterscan:latest
 ```

+These settings overwrite the Otterscan config file on container startup.
+To disable this behavior, pass `--env DIABLE_CONFIG_OVERWRITE=1` to the Docker command.

-This is the preferred way to run Otterscan.
+Running from Docker is the preferred way to run Otterscan.
 You can read about other ways [here](./other-ways-to-run-otterscan.md).

 ## (Optional) Enable integration with beacon chain